Tornado kills 6, including 2 children, near Des Moines, Iowa, officials say - KESQ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Melissa Alonso, Jennifer Feldman and Allison Chinchar contributed to this report.
+CNN’s Jennifer Feldman, Allison Chinchar and Aya Elamroussi contributed to this report.

 Comments